ki4jgt/Book-of-the-Damned/README.md

 23. You shall know Truth by its ring.
 24. The past forms the present; the future shapes the past.
 All is Truth.
 25. A fair trade comes at a loss to both sides: A trader values what they're getting more than what they're losing.
-26. Apologize for your transgressions against others and make appropriate restitutions at your loss.
+26. Apologize for your transgressions against others and make appropriate restitution at your loss.
 27. This path is for you alone; it is yours to follow, and yours to abandon.
 28. This text is words.
 It accomplishes nothing without the heart.
 29. Take responsibility for the world around you.
 If not you, then whom?